How to increase sales by adding personalization to your dropshipping business!

 You are limited to adding simple options with a bit of code (and you need someone that knows how to code them).

-Your customers won't know how their personalization will look like until it arrives.
+Your customers won't know what their personalization will look like until it arrives.

 Manually processing the custom orders takes a lot of time.
 You'll need to recreate the customer's order into a print file and send it to your POD supplier.
 So if you receive multiple orders you won't be able to process them on time.